diractions/diractions-website/content/posts/2025-01-rethinking-horizon-model/index.md

 ---
-title: "Rethinking the Horizon model?
-Here is what I tell clients"
+title: Rethinking the Horizon model?
+Here is what I tell clients
+summary: How to move from early-stage innovation to business impact faster—without skipping the work.
+A practical take on using the Three Horizons model today.
 date: 2025-01-15
 tags:
-  - Horizon_Planning
-  - Growth_Strategy
+  - Growth-Strategy
-  - Innovation_Management
+  - Innovation-Management
 draft: false
 hideMeta: false
+hideSummary: false
 showtoc: false
 ShowBreadCrumbs: false
 cover: